Fujifilm X-E3 vs Nikon D610

 Studio photographers will appreciate that the Nikon D610 (unlike the X-E3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-E3 and the D610 are recent models that are part of the current product line-up.
-The D610 replaced the earlier Nikon D600, while the X-E3 followed on from the Fujifilm X-E2S.
+The D610 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-E3 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-E3 was succeeded by the Fujifilm X-E4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-E3 or the Nikon D610 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.